piotr-maciag/OeSNN-UAD/README.md

 Input data files should not contain column headers.
 Rows in data files should not be numbered.

-Generally you should include your data files in the *Dataset* folder and results will be procuded to the *Results* folder.
+Generally you should include your data files in the *Dataset* folder and results will be produced to the *Results* folder.

 ## Results for Numenta Anomaly Benchmark and Yahoo Anomaly Dataset